vinnyroca/3D_Software/docs/index.md

 I will respond to Discord messages and email within 24 hrs of receipt.
 I will respond to messages sent over the weekend on the following Monday.

+---

 ### Box Submissions

 Submissions for the class will be made through Box links.
 Links to Box submissions will be on the class website.

+---

 ### Readings

-All readings are provided by the Instructor using this [link](https://scrippscollege.box.com/s/yjzmo42f7mg85bpzs9tpyvmzxprs9zlv).
+All readings are provided by the Instructor using this [link](https://scrippscollege.box.com/s/zubwhth84uolstqulviwra2e8a4vyo7h).

-## Course Materials
+## Course Materials & Lab Hours

-Although ample time will be provided to work in class and the lab will be open during non-class hours when other classes are not in session, you might still find you want to work on your projects outside the lab.
+Ample class time will be provided to work on projects and the lab will be open during non-class hours.

+The lab will be open to students 24/7 when another class is not in session.

+**Unavailable times: MW: 11:00AM - 2:30 AM; TR: 4:15-6:45.**

 For working outside the lab on your personal computer, the following hardware is recommended:

 1. Entry Level Wacom Drawing Tablet ~ $60
 2. A 500Gb+ SSD ~ $50-100
 3. A three button mouse ~ $20-50
-4. Maxon One Student Subscription (This will be needed to run ZBrush) ~ $60
+4. Maxon One Student Subscription (This will be needed to run ZBrush on your personal computer) ~ $60
 5. Autodesk Maya ~ Free with student login

 ## Scripps College Land Acknowledgement